 Migraine FAQs: What is migraine aura without pain?

 The term “migraine” makes most people think of excruciating, debilitating head pain.
 And most migraine attacks do include severe head pain as a telltale symptom.
-However, some people experience migraine aura without pain.
+However, some people experience migraine aura without pain, or typical aura without headache.
 These episodes – which are still considered migraine attacks — are characterized and diagnosed by the other symptoms.

-Migraine aura without pain, also called “migraine equivalent” or ME, has visual symptoms or changes in the other senses that fully go away after a short while.
+Typical aura without headache has visual symptoms or changes in the other senses that fully go away after a short while.
 Typically symptoms gradually build up over five to 20 minutes — this is sometimes referred to as the “march” of symptoms — and then go away completely after about an hour.

 However, what sets it apart from other types of migraines with aura is that no head pain sets in within an hour of the aura symptoms.
 Also, no other disorder can be found to be blamed for the symptoms.